 We predict that internal and interoceptive attentional processes and emotional reactivity to thoughts will be inter-related, in daily life and during mindfulness mediation.
 We predict the following correlations in all measurements in both conditions (i.e., MMT retreat, wait-list control):

-(i) Internal attentional dysregulations, such as difficulty to disengage from, and selection bias to negative thoughts will be correlated with higher levels of emotional reactivity to negative thoughts (STP & emotions rating) and with impaired sensibility of bodily sensations in response to negative thoughts (STP & Body Map task), quantify by lower overall number of bodily sensations as well as gross sensations characterized by high intensity and located mostly in central bodily areas (e.g., head, chest, stomach).
-Indeed, mental appraisal of (negative) emotions (e.g., subjective appraisals, ruminations) is usually more available then sensory- based representations of emotions (e.g., fluctuations in body sensations, somatic signatures) (Khalsa et al., 2018).
-MMT is expected to reduce emotional reactivity by shifting attention away from mental representation of emotions (mind), toward sensory- based representations of emotions (body) (N. A. S. Farb et al., 2010; Garland et al., 2012).
+(i) Difficulty to disengage from, and selection bias to negative thoughts, will be related to higher levels of emotional reactivity to negative thoughts (STP & emotions rating) and with impaired sensibility of bodily sensations in response to negative thoughts (STP & Body Map task), quantify by lower overall number of bodily sensations as well as mostly gross sensations characterized by high intensity and located mostly in central bodily areas (e.g., head, chest, stomach).
+Indeed, mental representation of negative emotions (e.g., subjective appraisals, ruminations) is usually more available to attention than sensory- based representation of emotions (e.g., fluctuations in body sensations, somatic signatures) (Khalsa et al., 2018).
+MMT is expected to reduce emotional reactivity by shifting attention away from mental representation of emotions in the mind, toward sensory- based representations of emotions in the body (N. A. S. Farb et al., 2010; Garland et al., 2012).

-(ii) Mindful attention and awareness to body during mindfulness meditation, as quantify by the frequency of verbal labels of bodily objects, is expected to be correlated with mindful attention and awareness to mind during mindfulness meditation, as quantify by the frequency of verbal labels of mental objects.
-Indeed, during MMT bodily sensations provide a continuous cue for refocusing attention internal experience, without mental appraisal and rumination (N. A. S. Farb et al., 2010).
+(ii) Mindful attention and awareness to bodily sensations during mindfulness meditation, as quantified by the frequency of verbal labels of bodily objects (MAT), is expected to be correlated with mindful attention and awareness to mind during mindfulness meditation, as quantify by the frequency of verbal labels of mental objects (MAT).
+Indeed, during MMT, bodily sensations provide a continuous cue for refocusing attention on internal experience, without mental appraisal and rumination (N. A. S. Farb et al., 2010).

-Aim 4: The effect of internal and interoceptive attentional change processes on MMT mental health outcomes
+Aim 4: The effect of internal and interoceptive attention change processes on MMT curative outcomes

-Among participants in the MMT retreat condition, we expect that internal and interoceptive attention processes (aim 1) will predict cognitive and emotional vulnerabilities, mental health outcomes and other related mindfulness processes Specificlly:
+Among participants in the MMT retreat condition, we expect that internal and interoceptive attention change processes in daily life and during mindfulness mediations from pre- to post-retreat (aim 1), will predict elevations in wellbeing and mental health outcomes from pre- to 2-weeks post-retreat, including: